cjstehno/gradle-natives/README.md

 A Gradle plugin to aid in working with Java-based project that provide supporting native libraries.

+> WARNING: not ready for general use yet.

 ## Build

+`gradle clean build`

 ## Installation

+TBD

 ## Usage